Long-term care insurance: Germany

+Japan

+Japan introduced a mandatory Long-Term Care Insurance system to pay for social care in 2000, paid by all citizens from age 40.

 United States

 Some 7 million individuals have some form of long-term care insurance.
 The vast majority have what is referred to as traditional, or health-based, LTC insurance.
 The opposite is true for new policy sales.
 Some 350,000 new policies are sold each year with 84 percent being linked-benefit or life insurance policies that include an LTC benefit.

 In the U.S., the nation's long-term care insurance companies paid out a record $11 billion in claims in 2019 to some 310,000 policyholders.

 A new study projects that the lifetime chance of long-term care insurance policy usage.
 Someone purchasing coverage at age 65 has a 50% likelihood of using their policy benefits, especially when there is no elimination period for home care benefits.